 1.2 Meteorological observing systems

 The requirements for observational data may be met using in situ measurements or remote-sensing (including space-borne) systems, according to the ability of the various sensing systems to measure the elements needed.
-The requirements in terms of global, regional and national scales and according to the application area are described in WMO (2010e).
+The requirements in terms of global, regional and national scales and according to the application area are described in WMO (2015).
 The Global Observing System, designed to meet these requirements, is composed of the surface-based subsystem and the space-based subsystem.
 The surface-based subsystem comprises a wide variety of types of stations according to the particular application (for example, surface synoptic station, upper-air station, climatological station, and so on).
 The space-based subsystem comprises a number of spacecraft with on-board sounding missions and the associated ground segment for command, control and data reception.
 The succeeding paragraphs and chapters in this Guide deal with the surface-based system and, to a lesser extent, with the space-based subsystem.
-To derive certain meteorological observations by automated systems, for example, present weather, a so-called “multi-sensor” approach is necessary, where an algorithm is applied to compute the result from the outputs of several sensors.
+To derive certain meteorological observations by automated systems, for example, present weather, a so-called “multi-instrument” approach is necessary, where an algorithm is applied to compute the result from the outputs of several sensing instruments.

 1.3 General requirements of a meteorological station